 Tenofovir/Emtricitabine: The fixed-dose HIV treatment and prevention drug best known by the brand name Truvada has been associated with reduced SARS-CoV-2 infection risk and COVID-19 severity in some research.
 But the findings remain far from conclusive at this point.

 Tocilizumab: This investigational monoclonal antibody binds to interleukin-6, which has long been explored as a potential marker for—or even a contributor to—long-term health complications in people living with HIV.
 A small, non-randomized, retrospective study published on April 29 found evidence of rapid improvement among people with severe COVID-19 who received the drug.

-In addition, emtricitabine/tenofovir (Truvada) and nelfinavir (Viracept) have received scientific interest as potential COVID-19 interventions, but no trial data have yet been released or published regarding these drugs.
+In addition, nelfinavir (Viracept) has received scientific interest as potential COVID-19 interventions, but no trial data have yet been released or published regarding these drugs.

 NIH Guidelines Avoid Recommending Any Specific Drug for COVID-19

 COVID-19 treatment guidelines published on April 21 by the National Institutes of Health include discussions of a number of drugs that have been investigated as potential COVID-19 therapies, but declines to recommend any.